Miniband Generation by Surface Acoustic Waves

-The transformed Hamiltonian takes the form \be H'_{\bm{k}} = H_{\bm{k}}(0) - \Delta_{\bm{k}} \ee and acts in an extended Hilbert space indexed by the integers $(i,j)$, which label replicas of the mBZ.
-The eigenvalues of $H'_{\bm{k}}$ define a set of quasi-energy bands.
-This construction generalizes the Floquet-Bloch formalism to accommodate cases where the driving is not strictly periodic.
-When $\Omega_1$ and $\Omega_2$ are commensurate, $H_{\bm{k}}(t)$ is periodic in time, and the transformation reduces to the standard Floquet representation~\cite{Poertner2020,Wang2023a}.
-In the more general incommensurate case, $H'_{\bm{k}}$ serves as an effective time-independent Hamiltonian whose spectrum functions as a generalized quasienergy band structure, facilitating the analysis of Berry curvature and topological response.
+Its eigenvalues define a set of quasienergy bands used to analyze Berry curvature and topological response.
+When $\Omega_1$ and $\Omega_2$ are commensurate, $H_{\bm{k}}(t)$ is periodic in time, and the transformation reduces to the standard Floquet representation~\cite{Poertner2020,Wang2023a}; for incommensurate drives $H'_{\bm{k}}(t)$ provides an effective time-independent description whose spectrum plays the role of generalized quasienergy bands.

 The Hamiltonian (\ref{Hk_movingFrame}) in the moving frame consists of two distinct contributions.
-The first one is a static component corresponding to the potential as seen in the moving frame.
+The first is a static component corresponding to the potential as seen in the moving frame.
 This term mimics a spatial modulation akin to that produced by a lithographically patterned substrate \cite{periodicStrain_Forsythe_2018, periodicStrain_Ruiz_2022}.
 The second term, $\Delta_{\bm{k}}$, varies linearly across the K-lattice and acts analogously to a uniform electric field in momentum space.
-It breaks the time-reversal, chiral, and inversion symmetries.
+It breaks time-reversal (TR), chiral, and inversion symmetries.

-Within each valley, $\Delta_{\bm{k}}$ yields a parametrically small energy shift.
-This follows from the effective truncation of the sum in Eq.~(\ref{Delta_k}) at order $g/v q$, making it small compared to $g$, the dominate energy scale in $H_{\bm{k}}(0)$.
+Within each valley, $\Delta_{\bm{k}}$ yields a parametrically small energy shift of order of $\Omega$.
+This follows from the effective truncation of the sum in Eq.
+(3) at order $g/vq$, and the oddness of $\omega_G$ with respect to the origin of the K-lattice.

-However, $\Delta_{\bm{k}}$ becomes significant when comparing the energies of different valleys.
-In a static superlattice potential, the two valleys remain energetically degenerate.
-In contrast, in the moving frame, the moving superlattice introduces a directional bias, shifting the energy of one valley relative to the other by an amount $2v_s k_D \approx 40$ meV where $k_D$ is the Dirac momentum.
-Despite its apparent magnitude, the physically meaningful valley-dependent shift is bounded by $\Omega \sim 4 \mu \mathrm{eV/GHz}$, which remains negligible even at the upper range of accessible SAW frequencies.
-This is because inter-mBZ contributions are exactly canceled when transforming back to the laboratory frame via the inverse unitary transformation $U_{\bm{k}}^\dagger(t)$.
-Indeed, shifting $\Delta_{\bm{k}}$ by $\Delta_0 = \epsilon_0 \sum_{ij} c_{\gsub{k}^{ij}}^\dagger c_{\gsub{k}^{ij}}$ with any constant $\epsilon_0$ leaves $|\psi_{\bm{k}}(t)\ra$ unchanged.
-This is akin to energy folding in Floquet theory where quasienergies are only defined modulo the drive frequency.